QC2. Faculty Papers

 Abstract The Banesh Hoffmann Collection contains selected papers, published works, and recordings of this accomplished scientist and Queens College professor.
 Dr. Hoffmann is best known for his collaboration with Albert Einstein on the general theory of relativity and for his opposition to standardized testing.

-Abstract The Forbes Hill Collection contains printed material, news clippings, and correspondence related to the life of Forbes Hill, a political activist and academic who taught at Queens College from 1964-2008.
+Abstract The Forbes Hill Collection contains printed materials, news clippings, and correspondence related to the life of Forbes Hill, a political activist and academic who taught at Queens College from 1964-2008.

-Abstract Hortense Powdermaker (1896-1970) was a noted anthropologist, writer and educator (professor of Anthropology at Queens College, New York, from 1937 to 1968).
-The collection comprises materials related to her research and field work in the late 1920s, early 1930s and early 1950s in Lesu, New Ireland (Papua New Guinea), Indianola, Mississippi, and Luanshya, Zambia, respectively and includes field notes, interviews, survey results, correspondence, and unpublished manuscripts of writings.
+Abstract Hortense Powdermaker (1896-1970) was a noted anthropologist, writer, and educator.
+She was a Professor of Anthropology at Queens College from 1937 to 1968.
+The collection comprises materials related to her research and field work in Lesu (New Ireland, Papua New Guinea) in the late 1920s, in Indianola, Mississippi in the early 1930s, and in Luanshya, Zambia in the early 1950s, and includes field notes, interviews, survey results, correspondence, and unpublished manuscripts of writings.
 The...

 Abstract This collection consists of items donated by Hratch Zadoian, professor of political science and retired administrator at Queens College, relating to various projects he was involved with between 1983 and 2011.
 The collection includes photos; news clippings; printed booklets and programs; videotapes; and other miscellanea.
 Some of the items have been digitized.